unirt/lambda-layer-version-cleaner/README.md

 stack = cdk.Stack(app, "ExampleStack")

 LambdaLayerVersionCleaner(stack, "LambdaLayerVersionCleaner",
-    retain_versions="5",
+    retain_versions=10,
     layer_cleaner_schedule=Schedule.rate(Duration.days(7))
 )

 app.synth()
 ```
 ## Configuration
-The `LambdaLayerVersionCleaner` construct takes two optional parameters:
+The `LambdaLayerVersionCleaner` construct takes two required parameters and two optional parameters:
-- `retainVersions` (default: `'5'`): The number of layer versions to retain, specified as a string containing a positive integer.
+- `retainVersions`: The number of layer versions to retain, specified as a positive integer.
 The cleaner will delete older versions beyond this count.
-Note that this value should be a string, not a number.
-If not specified, the default is '5'.
 Note that if a Layer has only one version, it won't be deleted.
-- `layerCleanerSchedule` (default: `events.Schedule.rate(cdk.Duration.days(1))`): The schedule for running the cleanup process.
-If not specified, the default is to run once per day.
+- `layerCleanerSchedule`: The schedule for running the cleanup process.

+The optional parameters are:
+- `handlerTimeout` (default: `cdk.Duration.minutes(15)`): Maximum allowed runtime for the Lambda function.
+- `handlerMemorySize` (default: `256`): Amount of memory allocated to the Lambda function.